JD's Midlife Tools For Living Practices, LLC

 What triggers a trauma flashback?

-What To Do When You Have A Trauma Flashback
+What To Do When You Have Trauma Flashbacks

 Flashbacks can be very distressing, but there are things you can do that to help you cope and navigate your way: